Hops: Other uses

 Hops are used in herbal teas, as well as soft drinks including julmust (a carbonated beverage similar to soda that is popular in Sweden during December), Malta (a Latin American soft drink), kvass and hop water.
 A dietary supplement extracted from hops, amarasate is marketed to suppress appetite.
 Additionally, both the young shoots and young flowers are edible and can be cooked like asparagus.

 Hops may be used in herbal medicine in a way similar to valerian, as a treatment for anxiety, restlessness, and insomnia.
-A pillow filled with hops is a popular folk remedy for sleeplessness, and animal research has shown a sedative effect.
-The relaxing effect of hops may be due, in part, to the specific degradation product from alpha acids, 2-methyl-3-buten-2-ol, as demonstrated from nighttime consumption of non-alcoholic beer.
-2-methyl-3-buten-2-ol is structurally similar to tert-amyl alcohol which was historically used as an anesthetic.
-Hops tend to be unstable when exposed to light or air and lose their potency after a few months' storage.
+A pillow filled with hops is a popular folk remedy for sleeplessness.
+These indications have limited evidence in man.
+Hops lack strong evidence supporting effectiveness for any specific medical condition, though they are generally considered safe.

 Hops are of interest for hormone replacement therapy and are under basic research for potential relief of menstruation-related problems.

 Toxicity

 Dermatitis sometimes results from harvesting hops.
 Although few cases require medical treatment, an estimated 3% of the workers suffer some type of skin lesions on the face, hands, and legs.
 Hops are toxic to dogs.